Collins, Swiatek advance to Australian Open semifinals

 For Cornet, the loss ended a career-best run.
 The quarterfinal was her first in 63 Grand Slam main draw appearances.
 The WTA predicts that the 32-year-old Cornet should return to the top 50.

-Cornet had anticipated an aggressive game strategy from Collins, but the power in the ground strokes was “even more than what I expected.”
+Cornet said Collins was “very powerful, even more than what I expected.”

 “I felt out of breath all the time.
 I couldn’t, like, play my game,” Cornet said.
 “She just never let me do it, never gave me the time.”